Singapore executes mentally challenged Indian-origin Malaysian drug trafficker | Law-Order

 His mother, who came to the Singapore court from northern Malaysia, failed in her last-minute appeal to save her son on Tuesday.

+Her last-minute application was dismissed by a three-judge Court of Appeal, comprising Justices Andrew Phang, Judith Prakash and Belinda Ang.

+Justice Phang said the application was patently devoid of factual and legal merit, and was a clear continuation of tactics to “drip-feed” applications to prevent the sentence from being carried out, Singapore's The Straits Times newspaper reported.

-The court dismissed the last-ditch appeal by his mother, saying Dharmalingam has been given ''due process in accordance with the law'', prompting his relatives to break down in tears in court.
+The court said Dharmalingam has been given ''due process in accordance with the law'', prompting his relatives to break down in tears in court.

+At the end of Tuesday's hearing, Dharmalingam and his family reached through a gap in a glass screen to grasp each others' hands tightly as they wept.
+His cries of ''ma'' could be heard around the courtroom, a media report said.

+The attempt came nearly a month after a five-judge Court of Appeal, led by Chief Justice Sundaresh Menon, on March 29 rejected Dharmalingam's last-ditch bid to challenge his death sentence, calling it a blatant and egregious abuse of the court's processes.

+On March 29, the five-judge court said there was no admissible evidence showing any decline in his mental condition.

+The only evidence offered by Dharmalingam's former lawyer M Ravi was a ''self-serving'' affidavit in which he speculated that the inmate had the mental age of a person under the age of 18, the report said.

-''This a last-minute application, brought just two days before the scheduled execution, and is the seventh application (not including appeals) brought by Nagaenthran after his appeal against conviction was dismissed by the Court of Appeal in 2011 more than 10 years ago,'' Singapore's Attorney General's Chambers said on Wednesday.
+Dismissing the mother's last-ditch legal challenge, Singapore’s Attorney General’s Chambers said on Wednesday, ''This a last-minute application, brought just two days before the scheduled execution, and is the seventh application (not including appeals) brought by Nagaenthran after his appeal against conviction was dismissed by the Court of Appeal in 2011 more than 10 years ago''.

 ''It is the latest attempt to abuse the court’s processes and unjustifiably delay the carrying into effect of the lawful sentence imposed on Nagaenthran,'' it said.